SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Robustness Classification

 \subsection{Physical World / Sensor Layer}

-In general, work that acts both in the physical world and in the sensor layer can be classified as \triangledtext{1} \textit{environmental and data processing analysis}, where some work analyzes the effect of environmental influences and sensor distortions~\cite{ceccarelli_rgb_2023, hendrycks_benchmarking_2019}, or even provide datasets for evaluation~\cite{temel_cure-or_2018}, and other work explains on a more theoretical level the performance of \ac{CV} algorithms under the influence of random changes~\cite{haralick_performance_1992, ji_error_1999}.
+\cpar{\triangledtext{1}~Environmental and Data Processing Analysis} In general, work that acts both in the physical world and in the sensor layer can be allocated to this class, where some work analyzes the effect of environmental influences and sensor distortions~\cite{ceccarelli_rgb_2023, hendrycks_benchmarking_2019}, or even provide datasets for evaluation~\cite{temel_cure-or_2018}, and other work explains on a more theoretical level the performance of \ac{CV} algorithms under the influence of random changes~\cite{haralick_performance_1992, ji_error_1999}.
 In a different analysis, \citeauthor{bijelic_benchmarking_2018}~\cite{bijelic_benchmarking_2018} investigate environmental effects on both standard \ac{CMOS} cameras and so-called gated cameras.
-This supporting work on more robust \ac{CV} algorithms can also increase the robustness against digital adversarial distortions both in the real world and on the application layer.
+This supporting work on more robust \ac{CV} algorithms can also increase the robustness against adversarial distortions both in the real world and in the application layer.